jlinoff/sshx/README.md

     -h, --help         This help message.

+    -j NUM, --max-jobs NUM
+                       The maximum number of jobs that can be run concurrently.
+                       This option basically describes the width of the channel.
+                       The default is the number of hosts/jobs.
+                       If you specify 0 (unbuffered) or 1, then the jobs will complete in order but more slowly than they would if more parallelism were allowed.

     -n, --no-job-header
                        Turns off the job header for each host.
 The job header is printed to make it easier to differentiate between